Package micycle.pgs

 Parameters:

-spacing - The interval between successive contour lines, i.e., the distance value difference between each contour.
+spacing - The contour interval between successive lines.

 Returns: